papyri/site-docs/checklist.md

 = _Sixty-Five Papyrological Texts Presented to Klaas A. Worp on the Occasion of his 65th Birthday_, ed.
 F. A. J. Hoogendijk and B. P. Muhs.
 Leiden 2008. nos.
 1—4 are Greek semi-literary papyri; no. 5 is a Coptic semi-literary parchment; nos.
 6—11, 53 Greek and Latin subliterary texts (53 an ostrakon); no. 12 is a Demotic text on a wooden board; nos.
 13—37 are Greek documentary papyri (no. 27 is Greek/Latin); nos.
 38—52, 54—61 are Greek documentary ostraka; nos.
 62—64 are Coptic documents (62 an ostrakon); no. 65 is an Arabic papyrus.
 (Pap.Lugd.Bat.
 XXXIII).
 [EJB]

 ### <a id="P.Würzb.">P.Würzb.</a>
-= _Mitteilungen aus der Würzburger Papyrussammlung_, ed.
+= _Mitteilungen aus der Würzburger Papyrussammlung_

+* I, ed.
 U. Wilcken.
 Berlin 1934.
 (AbhBerlin 1933, 6; rp. in U. Wilcken, Berliner Akademieschriften zur Alten Geschichte und Papyruskunde II [Leipzig 1970] 43—164).
 Nos.
 1—22.
 [MF 2.28]
+* II, ed.
+H. Essler.
+Berlin 2024.
+(ArchBeih.
+49).
+Nos.
+23-57.

 ### <a id="P.Yadin">P.Yadin</a>
 = _The Documents from the Bar Kochba Period in the Cave of Letters_.